thmsndk/NohBoard/keyboards/PathOfExile2/README.md

    - `2560x1440_glow/` for glow effects
    - `2560x1440/` for text overlay
 2. Copy the corresponding files to your NohBoard installation
+3. For glow style: Add the Color Key filter in OBS/Streamlabs with the settings above

 ## Contributing